Am I Ready for FAANG? One Test That Tells You

 The three family readiness test

-Interview readiness isn't something you feel your way toward.
-It's a performance threshold you can measure.
+Interview readiness is a performance threshold you can measure, not something you feel your way toward.
 This protocol replaces guessing with evidence.
 It takes about two hours and produces a binary answer.

 If you solve it within the time limit with fewer than two failed execution attempts, that's a pass.
 If you don't, that's useful data.